sagemeadows/phonlab-guide/README.md

 7. [**Add to the Guide**](#add-to-the-guide)
     - How to edit Markdown, and how to use GitHub to update this guide.
 If you're already a GitHub expert, feel free to skip this part!
 8. [**License**](#license)
-    - Creative Commons CC0 license details.
+    - Creative Commons CC0 license info.

 ## The Command Line
 ### What is a command line, and why is it useful?